Scalingo/documentation/src/_posts/platform/app/2000-01-01-collaborators.md

 An owner of an app can also [transfer the ownership of the app]({% post_url platform/app/2000-01-01-lifecycle-management %}#transfer-ownership-of-an-app) to a collaborator.

 {% note %}
-Delegating rights to collaborators should be taken seriously.
-Even if collaborators can't delete the application, they have enough rights to disrupt the activities or businesses depending on it.
+Delegating rights to collaborators should be done with caution.
+While collaborators can't delete the application, they still have sufficient rights to potentially disrupt the activities or businesses that depend on it.
 {% endnote %}

 ## Understanding Collaborators Rights